tonyflow/natural-language-search-api/README.md

 ## Using Docker and docker-compose

-The easiest way to run the code is to run to use the `docker-compose.yml`.
-This requires a working installation of Docker and `docker-compose`.
+The easiest way to run the code is to use the `docker-compose.yml`.
+This requires a working installation of `docker` and `docker-compose`.
 After you make sure that both requirements are fulfilled, you can use the `start_up.sh` and `clean_up.sh` scripts for both starting the stopping the environment.

 Give the environment some time to load or check the logs.